fabda/Myofibril_paper/README.md

 According to your hardware specifications, you should also consider decreasing the training *batch size* parameter into the Notebook to avoid GPU/CPU RAM crashes.

-Some insight on model training time according to the two different GPU architecture tested
+Some insight on model training time according to the two different GPU architecture tested with a fixed 400 steps per epochs parameters:

 |     GPU        |   Time per epoch (in seconds)  |
 |----------------|----------|